akshat7010/IoT-based-Smart-Agriculture-Monitoring-System/README.md

 to the signal received by the Arduino Uno..
 ```
 - **DC Motor:**
-    When a current-carrying conductor is placed in a magnetic field, it experiences a torque

 ```
-and has a tendency to move.
-In other words, when a magnetic field and an electric field interact, a mechanical force is produced.
+When a magnetic field and an electric field interact, a mechanical force is produced.
 The DC motor or direct current motor works on that principle.
 It works on 3V/5V DC supply.
 A DC motor is used here in this project to replicate the function of a water pump.
 So